krivard/codalab-worksheets-wiki/Dev_Groups-and-permissions-discussion.md

 ## Data model

 **Groups**
 Groups are identified by a "group spec" in a manner similar to bundles and worksheets.
 Groups are either user-defined or system-defined.
 System-defined groups cannot be modified.
 An example of a system-defined group is the *Public* group which denotes all users.
+Non system-defined group are associated with a user (the creator of the group) via `owner_id`.

 ```
 group = Table(